exonum/exonum-doc/src/advanced/services/anchoring.md

 Anchoring pubkeys define new Anchoring BTC-address.
 In order to prolong anchoring chain, new anchoring transaction should spend previous anchoring address UTXO and send it to the new anchoring address.
 We MUST be confident such transaction would be written to the blockchain **before** we really change the list of validators.
 Thus we need suspend anchoring process.

-- We SHOULD wait until last already existed anchoring BTC transaction is written to the Bitcoin blockchain.
-We do not need all really generated txs to be written; it's sufficient that common LECT would be written.
+- We SHOULD wait until common LECT is written to the Bitcoin blockchain.
+We do not need all really generated txs to be written
 - After common LECT appears and is written to the Bitcoin blockchain, we MUST wait until it will gather sufficient number of confirmations (ex., `24`).
 - Further we SHOULD generate Anchoring transaction proposal that would move money to the new anchoring address.
 Lets call such anchoring transaction as transitional.
 - As anchoring chain is already moved to the new anchoring address we MUST wait until new validator set is applied.
-- Anchoring process SHOULD be resumed.
-We do not wait until transitional transaction get enough confirmations.
+The anchoring process SHOULD be resumed after it.

 Such process could suspend anchoring transaction on fairly a big time.
 For example, if we would wait until 24 confirmations, total pause could last for 4-6 hours.